Andrew Stringer

 What company does Andrew Stringer work for?

-What is Andrew Stringer's role at the current company?
+What is Andrew Stringer's role at Forestry England?

-Andrew Stringer's current role is Strategic leader and restoration ecologist.
+Andrew Stringer is listed as Strategic leader and restoration ecologist at Forestry England.

 What schools did Andrew Stringer attend?